 Everybody knows, all hell breaks loose when your computer doesn’t work.
 Suddenly, your carefully planned out day is turned upside down and becomes an emotional rollercoaster.
-Let’s be honest, this happens to every one of us and while it will always be a difficult thing to handle, you can keep calm if you have a system in place to backup your files.
+Let’s be honest, this happens to every one of us and while it will always be a difficult thing to handle, you can keep calm if you have a system in place to back up your files.
 To save and backup my files I use a 3-part system.

 The advantages of a backup system

-- Be organized: know where everything is
+- Organization: know where everything is

-- Be independent: access files from everywhere
+- Flexibility: access files from everywhere

 Save files locally